DSpenn/dfrank/README.md

 ## Mongo Schema order matters

 A Procfile is not required to run Apollo Server on Heroku.
-If you don't provide a Procfile, attempts to run the start script that's defined in your package.json file.
+If you don't provide a Procfile, attempts to run the start script that's defined in your root package.json file.